Virtual Dub

 Now you’re ready to export/save your video.
 Click

 OK and the export will start.
-A dialogue box will show
+A dialogue box will

-the encoding rate and various other parameters.
+show the encoding rate and various other

-horsepower, the export could take some time.
+computer’s horsepower, the export could take some

 Lossless Saving-No Filtering